It Happened at Lakewood Manor

-It Happened at Lakewood Manor (also known by the titles Ants and Panic at Lakewood Manor) is a 1977 American made-for-television horror film directed by Robert Scheerer and starring Lynda Day George, Suzanne Somers, Myrna Loy, Brian Dennehy and Bernie Casey.
+It Happened at Lakewood Manor (also known as Ants or Panic at Lakewood Manor) is a 1977 American made-for-television horror film directed by Robert Scheerer and starring Lynda Day George, Suzanne Somers, Myrna Loy, Brian Dennehy and Bernie Casey.
 Its plot focuses on several guests staying at an aging mountain resort hotel that becomes overtaken by killer ants.
 It premiered on December 2, 1977 on ABC.

 Plot

 During construction at the old, hard-pressed Lakewood Hotel, two workers stumble upon a swarm of ants in a closed section of the building.
 After discovering the ants to be unusually aggressive and dangerous, the workers attempt to get the warning out, but are accidentally buried alive.

 Shortly after, the unscrupulous real estate magnate Anthony Fleming and his partner and mistress Gloria arrive at the hotel, there to haggle with the elderly proprietor, Ethel Adams and her daughter Valerie as they pursue plans to convert Lakewood into a casino.
 In the meantime, foreman Mike Carr, who is in a relationship with Valerie, and his co-worker and friend Vince find the two missing workers, dead from poisoning.
 The ants begin to emerge, attacking a boy, then killing a hotel cook, and nearly killing Vince as he and Mike investigate the pit in which their men were buried.

 Peggy Kenter, a Board of Health (BOH) inspector and an acquaintance of Carr's, decides to quarantine the hotel, thinking a virus is at work.
 Mike soon discovers that there is an immense ant nest in the pit, and concludes that these insects are responsible for the attacks.
 Tom, a BOH researcher, finally discovers that the ants are highly venomous and resistant to insecticides.

 By that time, the ants are swarming the hotel by the millions, killing Gloria and Peggy's assistant White and driving Carr, Valerie, Ethel, Fleming, hotel employee Richard and his girlfriend Linda upstairs.
 Vince alerts the authorities, who attempt to contain the ants with a trench—filled first with water, then with burning gasoline after Tom points out that army ants cross streams on bridges built from ant corpses—and rescue most of the people trapped inside the hotel.
 Carr, Valerie and Fleming, the only people remaining, are eventually cornered by the ants; Tom tells them not to move, in order to give the ants no reason to attack them.
 As the ants begin crawling all over them, Fleming panickedly launches himself from the room's balcony to the swimming pool below in a desperate attempt to escape, but misses the jump and dies in the fall.
 Shortly afterwards, two suited-up rescuers arrive and take Carr and Valerie to safety.

 When they are taken away by the ambulance, Tom assures Carr that such a case will not likely be recurring, as the unique environmental conditions at the hotel estate were vital for the existence of the ants' nest.